Updated: Aug 31

-I took his call the next morning and he filled me in on the unfortunate situation that he was in.
-He was a new investor, and like many people in the last few years had looked at the rising housing market and wanted to jump in on the action.
-He found a property in a decent area of St. Catharines, and like many properties around, this one was in a multiple bidder situation.
+I took his call the next morning, and he filled me in on the unfortunate situation he was in.
+He was a new investor and, like many people in the last few years, had looked at the rising housing market and wanted to jump in on the action.
+He found a property in a decent area of St. Catharines, and like many properties around, this one was in a multiple-bidder situation.
 He had 15 minutes to walk through it and decided that he could force appreciation by putting in a legal second basement suite.
 It seemed like the perfect property.
 His real estate agent, who had a few properties himself but was unfamiliar with this strategy, coached him to put in a firm offer well above asking.
 Good for him for taking action!

 Multiple calls with the City of St. Catharines didn’t lead him very far, so he got in touch with an engineer, and they spent some time going over the details of the property to see if they could make it work.
 Here they hit a snag.
-The height of the basement ceiling, especially under the duct work was way too short to put in a legal unit, which wasn’t what he had been told by his agent.
-Then his plumber called and told him his main water line needed replaced from the shut off into the house.
+The height of the basement ceiling, especially under the ductwork, was way too short to put in a legal unit, which wasn’t what he had been told by his agent.
+Then his plumber called and told him his main water line needed to be replaced from the shut-off into the house.
 Another $5000 he wasn’t expecting.
 He called me in a panic.
 Can I help him out of this mess?
 Could I make something work?
-He was afraid if he had to carry a $5000 a month payment, he would lose his house.
+He was afraid that if he had to carry a $5000-a-month payment, he would lose his house.
 His family was already completely disrupted by this.

 Here is a list of the professionals that you may need:

-· · First and foremost, a coach or someone with experience that can help you to set your goals, and develop a plan to go after them
+First and foremost, a coach or someone with experience that can help you set your goals and develop a plan to go after them.

-A real estate agent that not only has investment properties, but is also familiar with the strategy you are interested in and can provide you with ARVs (After Repair Values)
+A real estate agent who not only has investment properties but is also familiar with the strategy you are interested in and can provide you with ARVs (After Repair Values).

-A mortgage broker that works primarily with investors and can put together a financial roadmap for you
+A mortgage broker who works primarily with investors and can put together a financial roadmap for you.

-· An accountant that has rental properties and is familiar with the best ways to structure your deals for tax savings.
+An accountant who has rental properties and is familiar with the best ways to structure your deals for tax savings.

-· A good quality contractor (or two!) that is very familiar with the building codes and unique requirements of each individual municipality
+A good quality contractor (or two!) who is very familiar with the building codes and unique requirements of each individual municipality.

-· An engineer that is also used to working with the municipality that you are in.
+An engineer who is also used to working with the municipality you are in.

-· A quality property management company that can provide you with an idea of market rents and what tenants are looking for.
-Something to note here is that it isn’t wrong to want to self manage.
-In fact, I encourage new investors to manage their own properties for a little while to understand what goes into keeping a property running smoothly.
-That being said, if you are planning on self managing, make sure that you read the Residential Tenancy Act from front to back and have an experienced landlord or property manager that you can lean on when questions arise.
+A quality property management company that can provide you with an idea of market rents and what tenants are looking for.
+Something to note here is that it isn’t wrong to want to self-manage.
+In fact, I encourage new investors to manage their properties themselves for a little while to understand what goes into keeping a property running smoothly.
+That being said, if you are planning on self-managing, make sure that you read the Residential Tenancy Act from front to back and have an experienced landlord or property manager you can lean on when questions arise.

 At the end of the day, this new investor learned a valuable lesson and wasn’t out of pocket too much money despite all the stress that came with the deal.
 Chalk it up to lessons learned and continue.
 However, I think that this investor might take a breather before he jumps back into the market!